KUHDSE242F-040/Zyner-SE-Intern-Assessment/README.md

 CSV File: "yc_startups_500.csv" containing the scraped data Python Script: The scraper code file (yc_scraper.py) Brief Summary: A 2-3 sentence explanation of your approach (can be included in a separate text file or as a comment in the code)
-Submission Note Example:
-"I used Playwright to handle YC's dynamic loading, implementing a scroll-to-load approach to gather 500 companies.
-I extracted basic data from the directory page and then visited each profile to collect batch information and founder details.
-The main challenge was working around YC's hashed class names and varying founder section layouts."